 - A. All applications for a Zoning Permit shall require an accurate scale map showing the following, unless waived by the Zoning Administrator: - 1.
 The location, shape, area, dimensions, and legal descriptions of the parcel, location of easements and centerline of road. - 2.
-The location, dimensions, height and bulk of the existing and/or proposed structures to be erected, altered, or moved on the parcel, - 3.
-All existing and proposed uses of buildings, structures and land. - 4.
+The location, dimensions, height and bulk of the existing and/or proposed structures to be erected, altered, or moved on the parcel,

+- 3. All existing and proposed uses of buildings, structures and land. - 4.
 The proposed number of sleeping rooms, dwelling units, occupants, employees, customers, and other users. - 5.
 The yard, open space, driveway or access by easement, and parking space dimensions. - 6.
 The proposed plan and specific off-street parking and unloading spaces, if applicable. - 7.
 Any wetlands or flood plains, critical sand dunes or high risk erosion areas, lakes, streams or other water resources which may be on the property. - 8.
 Any change to the ground contour of the parcel involved. - 9.
-Any other information deemed necessary by the Zoning Administrator to properly administer this Ordinance.

-- 10. A list of any permits that will be required for the development or use from federal, state, county or local agencies. - B. Land uses requiring site plan review per Article XVIII, Part IV, starting with Section 18.20, shall submit a site plan in place of the information required in A. above, and all development of the site shall be in accordance with an approved site plan. - C. A copy of the deed or proof of equitable title shall be required with any application for a Zoning Permit for any new principal or accessory structure on any non-platted parcel in order to assure compliance with dimensional requirements of this Ordinance, to protect easements from encroachment, and to assure conformance with the Land Division Act, Public Act 288 of 1967, as amended.
-The Zoning Administrator may examine electronic copies of recorded deeds to meet this requirement.

-18.8.3 Affidavit of Compliance: Each application form for a Special Land Use Permit, Condominium Project, Planned Unit Development Permit, Conditional Rezoning or other development requiring a site plan for which a Zoning Permit is required, shall contain a signed and notarized affidavit stating that the applicant understands, and agrees to comply with the following laws when applicable to the lot, tract or parcel in question.
-The applicant shall further affirm that said lot, tract or parcel is not currently, and that the proposed use or construction will not be, in violation of the following laws.
-The Affidavit of Compliance shall be deemed part of and a condition to the permit or approval.
+Any other information deemed necessary by the Zoning Administrator to properly administer this Ordinance. - 10.
+A list of any permits that will be required for the development or use from federal, state, county or local agencies. - B. Land uses requiring site plan review per Article XVIII, Part IV, starting with Section 18.20, shall submit a site plan in place of the information required in A. above, and all development of the site shall be in accordance with an approved site plan. - C. A copy of the deed or proof of equitable title shall be required with any application for a Zoning Permit for any new principal or accessory structure on any non-platted parcel in order to assure compliance with dimensional requirements of this Ordinance, to protect easements from encroachment, and to assure conformance with the Land Division Act, Public Act 288 of 1967, as amended.
+The Zoning Administrator may examine electronic copies of recorded deeds to meet this requirement. - 18.8.3 Acknowledgement of Compliance: Each application form for a Special Land Use Permit, Condominium Project, Planned Unit Development Permit, Conditional Rezoning or other development requiring a site plan review per Article XVIII, Section 18.23.1, shall contain an acknowledgment that the applicant understands, and agrees to comply with the following laws when applicable to the lot, tract or parcel in question, and that approval of the application does not excuse compliance with these other laws and regulations.
+The Acknowledgement shall be deemed part of and a condition to the permit or approval. - A. The Land Division Act, Public Act 288 of 1967, as amended, being MCL 560.101 et seq., or the Condominium Act, Public Act 591of 1978 as amended, being MCL 559.101 et seq. - B. The District Health Department Sanitary Code. - C. The Flood Plain regulations of the Natural Resources and Environmental Protection Act, Public Act 451 of 1994, Part 31, as amended. - D. Michigan Public Health Code, Public Act 368 of 1978, as amended, being MCL 333.12751, et seq.